 Which browser is the fastest for Mac?

-With so many browsers to choose from and so many claims to the fastest browser, it can be hard to separate the facts from the fiction.
-What’s more, there are a number of different metrics you might use to judge speed: page load time, JavaScript performance, HTML5 support, etc. That’s why we put three of today’s most popular Mac browsers—Chrome, Safari, and Firefox—through a rigorously scientific test to determine which browser is best for your needs.
+With so many browsers to choose from and claims to be the fastest browser, it can be hard to separate the facts from the fiction.
+What’s more, you might use several different metrics to judge speed: page load time, JavaScript performance, HTML5 support, etc.

 We tested each browser on a MacBook Air running the latest operating system.
 We performed six tests for each browser:

-- JavaScript Test
+• JavaScript Test

-- Page Load Time Test (using a custom page)
+• Page Load Time Test (using a custom page)

-- Speed Index Test (using CloudFlare)
+• Speed Index Test (using CloudFlare)

-- Google Octane 2.0 Test (using Google servers)
+• Google Octane 2.0 Test (using Google servers)

-- WebXPRT 2015 Test (using benchmarktest.com)
+• WebXPRT 2015 Test (using benchmarktest.com)

 The test results for the fastest browsers for Mac are in.
 These results were determined by a series of tests conducted on a MacBook Air to see which browser performed the best overall.
-The tests were run by recording the start and stop times of a browser window opening and closing at regular intervals.
-These start and stop times were then converted into approximate frames per second (FPS), and compared against each other to find out which browser was faster, resulting in some interesting findings.

 ➡ How to change Safari background on iPhone

-The reason for Safari’s superior speed is pretty clear: its rendering engine (WebKit) is consistently faster than that of any other browser, so it should come as no surprise that even though it has less features than Chrome or Firefox, Safari would still perform better overall.
-However, this doesn’t necessarily mean that you should switch from Chrome to Safari—all else being equal, Chrome tends to offer more features and streamlined user interfaces that make browsing easier overall.
+The reason for Safari’s superior speed is pretty straightforward: its rendering engine (WebKit) is consistently faster than that of any other browser, so it should come as no surprise that even though it has fewer features than Chrome or Firefox, Safari would still perform better overall.

 These are the 6 best browsers for Mac right now